Skills Development

 Pre-requisite: None

-In the course of 26 weeks, students explore Excel spreadsheet concepts, navigate through rows and columns using keyboard shortcuts and tricks.
-Students learn formulas and functions to perform calculations , features to make data presentable in a large worksheet, create dropdown lists, sort and filter data to understand and analyze datasets, summarize large data in visual form using charts and chart elements.
-All lessons are project-based providing students with an opportunity to explore further.
+This accessible course introduces students to Excel in a practical, easy-to-understand way, with no prior exposure required.
+Over 26 weeks, students explore spreadsheet concepts and learn to navigate rows and columns using simple keyboard shortcuts and tricks.
+They practice formulas and functions to perform calculations, discover features to make data more presentable, create dropdown lists, and sort and filter data to analyze information.
+Students also learn to summarize data visually using charts and chart elements.

 “The Instructors Janaki and Sangeetha are amazing and it’s almost like family.
 They were actively engaged and made the sessions very interesting.
 Special shoutout for going virtual too ..
 Thank you so much.” – Parent

-Excel Intermediate (Sep – May)
+Excel Intermediate

 Pre-requisite: MS Excel Basic